FAQ

 Does an Earth Block building require insulation?

 No, typically earth block buildings do not require insulation, but can benefit from it in extreme climates.
-As mentioned above, a common technique is the use a double wall system, with a cavity between the walls.
-This cavity should be filled with an insulation that allows for the transfer of water vapor, so that the walls breathability properties are maintained.
+As mentioned above, a common technique is the use of a double wall system, with a cavity between the walls.
+This cavity should be filled with insulation that allows for the transfer of water vapor so that the wall’s breathability properties are maintained.

 Are Earth Blocks safe in earthquake-prone areas?